Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/09-e2e-githubaction.md

     --name api-gateway --query "properties.url" --output tsv
 ```

 Then we can use `curl` to test our applications using the above endpoint.
 This assumes that there's no Application Gateway and you would access your spring app using the spring apps ingress url for the api-gateway app instance.
+Since the applications are deployed in an internal only environment you would need to do the curl from a jumpbox or bastion host.